Cruise Complaints Introduction

 Prepare yourself by learning what to expect from cruise ship food.

-As they keep changing, cruise ship dress codes can confuse.
-Cruise lines, in general, are becoming less formal and so you need to be aware of the dress code for your particular cruise line.
+Dress Codes on cruises keep changing and can confuse even the most ardent cruisers.
+In general, dress codes are becoming less formal, so you need to know the dress code for your particular cruise line.
 Knowing what is acceptable to wear for lunch or dinner is important to avoid any awkward moments when entering the restaurant.
 Check out the cruise line website or better still ask your cruise travel agent for advice.

-The biggest beef is normally guests complaining that other cruisers are not following the rules.
-All that is required is a little respect for other guests and work with the cruise line to avoid embarrassment.
+The biggest beef is typically guests complaining that other cruisers are not following the rules.
+All that is required is respect for other guests and work with the cruise line to avoid embarrassment.

-If you don’t feel like dressing up on a formal night, there are always other casual dining choices.
+If you don’t feel like dressing up on a formal night, other casual dining choices exist.

-Another hotly debated topic for cruisers is the issue of smoking onboard.
+Another hotly debated topic for cruisers and a major cause of cruise complaints is the issue of smoking onboard.
 Everyone has a view on this.
-Smokers think there are not enough places to smoke whilst Non-Smokers think there are too many.
+Smokers think there are not enough places to smoke, whilst Non-Smokers believe there are too many.

 Most cruise lines have banned smoking in most places on their ships and designate a few ‘special’ areas where smokers can enjoy a smoke.
-This goes a long way to keep the smell of cigarette smoke away from non-smoking guests and also greatly reduces the risk of fire which is the greatest risk for ships at sea.
+This goes a long way to keep the smell of cigarette smoke away from non-smoking guests and also dramatically reduces the risk of fire, which is the greatest risk for ships at sea.

 Service

-Sometimes cruise ships are unable to enter a port and dock alongside the pier and in such cases, passengers are taken ashore in groups using the ship’s tenders or lifeboats.
-On larger cruise ships this can sometimes be a nightmare.
+Sometimes, cruise ships cannot enter a port and dock alongside the pier, and in such cases, passengers are taken ashore in groups using the ship’s tenders or lifeboats.
+On larger cruise ships, this can sometimes be a nightmare.
 It sometimes feels like everyone is trying to get off the ship at the same time creating a feeling of disorganised chaos.

-To address this problem cruise lines are getting more organised with ticket systems and separate lines for cruisers in higher-grade cabins or those with loyalty status or who have simply paid to jump to the front of the line.
-Inevitable there will be times when bad weather or heavy seas means that the port of call has to be cancelled which always leads to grumbles from passengers.
+To address this problem, cruise lines are getting more organized, with ticket systems and separate lines for cruisers in higher-grade cabins, those with loyalty status, or those who have simply paid to jump to the front of the line.
+Inevitably, there will be times when bad weather or heavy seas mean that the port of call has to be cancelled, which always leads to grumbles from passengers.

-One way around this problem is to book a cruise line shore excursion which always ensures you will be in your tender at the right time to make your tour.
+One way around this problem is to book a cruise line shore excursion, which ensures you will be on your tender at the right time to make your tour.

 Banned Items

-Cruising is all about having a great vacation whilst enjoying all that your chosen cruise ship has to offer.
+Cruising is about having a great vacation whilst enjoying all your chosen cruise ship has to offer.
 Behind the scenes, the cruise lines are beavering away making sure their passengers are safe.
 In all matters to do with safety, the cruise lines have certain rules that you are expected to follow and this includes a list of items that cannot be taken onboard.
-Because passengers are not fully aware of this, it can often be a cause of complaints from unhappy cruisers.
+Because passengers are not fully aware of this, it can often cause cruise complaints from unhappy cruisers.

 The lists of banned items are long and vary by cruise line, but they generally include such things as weapons, sharp objects, Illegal Drugs & Substances, electrical items with heating elements, drones, alcohol and various other things that could pose a safety threat.